adarshraj/shutdowner/Readme.txt

 Contact
 --------------
-You can send me suggestions, criticisms, and commenst about this app to Laharrush@yahoo.com (No Spam)
+You can send me suggestions, criticisms, and comments about this app to adarsh@adarshr.in (No Spam)

 Adarsh Raj